×

 Image credit: Chevrolet

-Track-bred monster: The sharpest handling Corvette money can buy
+Track-bred monster: The sharpest handling Corvette ever

 Big power is always hard to resist, but the ZR1’s dynamic ability should be just as impressive.
 1,200lbs of downforce at 200 mph comes courtesy of numerous carbon-fibre aero additions, while standard high performance Michelin Pilot Sport 4S tyres provide ample bite in all conditions.